bishalthapa-x/bishalthapax.github.io/_posts/2019-12-06-advice-to-take-better-understand-oop.md

  In object-oriented languages like Java, C#, C++ we create an object from a class.
 A class is a structure or blueprint for an object.
  If the structure of the class is not good then it can create a difficult situation in an application.
-The strength of an application depends on its design.
+The strength of an application depends on its oop design.
 To write well-designed and structured class we should first have a better understanding of OOP.

 <br/><br/>

- I still remember, my senior developer advising me, good developers have better understanding of OOP but on those days I tied myself with some framework but never tried to understand them better.
+ I still remember, my mentor Vikram Thapa advise, To be a good developer, one should have to better understanding of OOP but on those days I tied myself with framework but never tried to understand them better.
 Everyone learns from experience.
-By the time, I understood its importance.
-Now I think developer that has better understanding of the OOP principle can always get leverage with it.
+By the time, I have understood its importance.
+Now, I think developer that has better understanding of the OOP principle can always leverage.
- The core of object-oriented languages is the OOP principle so I always try to understand them better.
+ The core of object-oriented languages is the OOP principle so I always keep try to understand them better and still revise.